Kernel crash dump¶

 SSH="ubuntu@kdump-netcrash"

 The only mandatory variable to define is SSH.
-It must contain the username and hostname of the remote server using the format {username}@{remote server}
+It must contain the username and hostname of the remote server using the format {username}@{remote server}.

-variable may be used to use the hostname of the system as a prefix to the remote directory to be created instead of the IP address.
+SSH_KEY may be used to provide an existing private key to be used.
+Otherwise, the kdump-config propagate command will create a new keypair.
+The HOSTTAG variable may be used to use the hostname of the system as a prefix to the remote directory to be created instead of the IP address.

-is used to create and propagate a new keypair to the remote server:
+The following example shows how kdump-config propagate is used to create and propagate a new keypair to the remote server:

 sudo kdump-config propagate